 Review

-Played on: Xbox One X
+Played on: Xbox One XReleased: 2018

 Introduction

-Activision had a huge success with their Crash Bandicoot N.Sane Trilogy, read my review here, and cleverly looked through their franchises and decided to give Spyro the Dragon the same remaster treatment.
+Activision had a tremendous success with their Crash Bandicoot N.Sane Trilogy, read my review here, and cleverly looked through their franchises and decided to give Spyro the Dragon the same remaster treatment.
 I was a huge fan of the original Spyro on PS1 and played it to 100% completion twice, once alone and another with my dad.
-I kinda regret not looking into the sequels: Ripto's Revenge and Year Of The Dragon, back then, but my teenage budget was limited to far less games than these days.
-Luckily, I get to play them in this remaster!
+I kind of regret not looking into the sequels: Ripto's Revenge and Year of the Dragon, back then, but my teenage budget was limited to far less than these days.
+Luckily, I get to play them in this remaster!So, while the remastered Crash Bandicoot games looked amazing, the games felt a little dated and frustrating when it came to gameplay in modern times, so I was curious how well the Spyro games had held up.
+After all, we're talking 20 years in between the first title and this remaster.

 Plot and setting